Picoodi/Picoodi/README.md

 - 👋 Hi, I’m @Picoodi
-- 👀 I’m interested in Raspberry Pi`s, a bit in Networks, and Python and GO to code myself helpfull tools
+- 👀 I’m interested in Raspberry Pi`s, Python and GO to code myself helpfull tools
 - ⚡ Fun fact:I still have a lot of contact to the outside world and touch grass.

 <!---